 Please remember to read through the ECSA documents on http://www.ecsa.co.za/.

 A reality for Engineers (First article in a series)

 Several years ago the SAICE Council approved the principle of continuing professional development and, since then, SAICE has encouraged its members to ensure that they keep abreast of developments and knowledge in their areas of expertise in order to maintain their competence.
 ECSA will institute a system of CPD, starting in 2006, which will be linked to renewal of registration from 1 Jan 2007 for all registered persons according to the policy set out in its policy document.
-SAICE is excited about the inclusion of membership of a voluntary organization, which automatically gives members one credit per year.
-Other services that our "volunteers" do, e.g. mentoring, tertiary accreditation, professional reviews, authoring papers, etc. will also be recognized.
-This extract aims to give you the background and categories in which CPD will be recognized.
+SAICE is excited about the inclusion of membership of a voluntary organisation, which automatically gives members one credit per year.
+Other services that our "volunteers" do, e.g. mentoring, tertiary accreditation, professional reviews, authoring papers, etc. will also be recognised.
+This extract aims to give you the background and categories in which CPD will be recognised.
 The full policy document is available on www.ecsa.co.za.

 Section 22(1) of the new Engineering Profession Act 2000 (Act 46 of 2000) requires that a registered person applies for the renewal of his/her registration with ECSA "at least three months prior to the prescribed expiry date of his/her registration".
 Continuing Professional Development (CPD) will be used as the mechanism to determine renewal of registration giving Council the opportunity to comply with both the renewal of registration and CPD requirements.
 It is not ECSA's intention to "police" each and every registered person's development, but rather the creation of a culture of CPD.